-1. Assemble your puzzle on a cookie sheet or a piece of cardboard the fits the puzzle size.
-You will need to flip the puzzle over so please be sure to have a sturdy piece of cardboard or a flat cookie sheet for the flipping part.
-An extra set of hands will also be helpful.
-Make sure that the back of the puzzle is showing and the pretty part is facing down.
+Assemble your puzzle on a cookie sheet or a piece of cardboard the that extends a few inches past the actual fit of the puzzle.
+The cardboard should be sturdy, as you will need to flip the puzzle over.
+Also, an extra set of hands can make all the difference between success and a mess.
+It's very important to be sure that the back of the puzzle is showing and the pretty part is facing down.

-Have you change your mind and want to glue your puzzle?
-Not a problem.
-CLICK HERE for directions on how to glue a jigsaw puzzle.
+If you would like to glue your puzzle, CLICK HERE for easy directions and some pro tips on how to glue a jigsaw puzzle.